benmcevoy/pico-synth/README.md

 Audio synthesizer running on a Raspberyy Pi Pico device.

-Currently monophonic with three voices.
+Currently monophonic with TWO voices.

 You WILL need to make a little circuit to drop the PWM voltage from 3.3 volts to about 1.1 volts and filter low/high noise out.
 Or just risk it and plug in a speaker :)